Bluetooth® for home and car audio

 While both the sending device and the receiver need to use aptX (or Bluetooth 2.0+EDR) in order for these higher quality signals to transfer, you don’t have to worry about compatibility.
 If either the sender or receiver doesn’t use one of these technologies, the system defaults to regular Bluetooth and you can still enjoy your music.

-Some wireless powered speaker systems can deliver sound quality that rivals component systems.
+Bluetooth powered speaker systems come in a variety of can deliver sound quality that rivals component systems.
 These systems can be ideal solutions for audiophiles who want a small system for office, den, or apartment.

-Bluetooth streaming is admirably suited for on-the-go listening.
+Bluetooth streaming is admirably suited for portable listening.
 Just pull out your portable speaker, and start streaming music from your smartphone or tablet.
 What could be easier?